IQVIA-ML/LightGBM.jl/README.md

 * `estimator::LGBMEstimator`: the estimator to be fit.
 * `X::Matrix{TX<:Real}`: the features data.
 * `y::Vector{Ty<:Real}`: the labels.
-* `cv`: the iterator providing arrays of indices for the training dataset.
+* `splits`: the iterable providing arrays of indices for the training dataset.
+* `params`: the iterable providing dictionaries of pairs of parameters (Symbols) and values to configure the `estimator` with.
 * `verbosity::Integer`: keyword argument that controls LightGBM's verbosity. `< 0` for fatal logs
     only, `0` includes warning logs, `1` includes info logs, and `> 1` includes debug logs.